Working in an open-plan office: advantages and disadvantages

 Meeting room booking

-Depending on the equipment and layout of your open-plan office, it can become an obstacle to book meeting rooms, as there is often a lack of clarity in open-plan offices.
+Depending on the equipment and layout of your open-plan office, it can become an obstacle Meeting rooms to book, as there is often a lack of clarity in open-plan offices.
 With Flexopus meeting room booking, this problem is a thing of the past.
 Room booking made easy!

 Parking booking

 All colleagues are already on their way to the office and you are still stuck in traffic?
 No problem!
-With parking space booking, you already booked your personal parking space for your car, motorbike or bicycle in advance.
+With the Parking booking Have you already booked your personal parking space for a car, moped or bicycle in advance.
 Easy!

 Live Plan